acolote1998/humble-gladiators-2/docs/TO DOs.md

 - [ ] Improve rendering of campaign component itself

 - [ ] Improve AI accuracy for content generation :
-  - Sometimes we are generating a weapon and it generates something that would fit more like an armor, and things like that.
+  - [ ] Sometimes we are generating a weapon and it generates something that would fit more like an armor, and things like that.
 Needs to stick to the category better
+  - [ ] Make sure the AI really does not promise in-game effects in names or descriptions
 - [ ] Language content module

   - [ ] Make campaign have a language (an enum of available languages)